1951 college basketball point-shaving scandal: Investigations and arrests

-Manhattan District Attorney
+Manhattan district attorney

 On January 4, 1949, Manhattan District Attorney Frank Hogan arrested four men (Joseph Aronowitz, Phillip Klein, Jack Levy, and William Rivlin) for attempting to bribe David Shapiro, co-captain for George Washington University, to fix a game against Manhattan College at the Madison Square Garden.
 One of the four men approached Shapiro the previous summer, but Shapiro insisted on an advance payment if he wanted to go through with the bribe, which led to the conspirators trying to bribe his uncle on game night.
 Max Rumack, a member of Hogan's staff, posed as the uncle for that event.
 What figured to be an isolated incident at the time would later be seen as a precursor of what was to come in 1951.

-New York American-Journal
+New York Journal-American

 The first newspaper to seriously investigate the scandal was the New York Journal-American, led by sports editor Max Kase.
 After hearing rumors of widespread corruption in the late 1940s, Kase assigned a crime reporter to obtain evidence of match fixing during the 1948–49 season.
 Kase later presented the Journal-American's evidence to Frank Hogan on January 10, 1951.
 Hogan asked Kase to delay the story, in order to wiretap and surveil individuals related to the case.
 Kase's own story eventually being released would help shed light on not just the scandal coming to light, but also on having other college players report on gamblers trying to bribe them in games played, such as with University of Southern California player Ken Flower reporting to head coach Forrest Twogood that a gambler offered him $1,500 (equivalent to $18,125 in 2024) to throw a game against UCLA; former University of San Francisco All-American Don Lofgran revealing he had multiple calls from Portland, Oregon inquiring if he and his teammate Frank Kuzara were interested in "doing business" with them and that threats of violence could have happened to them if they reported the calls to head coach Pete Newell; University of Oregon head coach John A. Warren revealing a gambler came into his team's dressing room in Kansas City, Missouri during the 1945 NCAA basketball tournament to offer star player Dick Wilkins $500 to lose their game against the University of Arkansas (which Oregon did lose on that night); University of Colorado head coach Frosty Cox reporting to Ned Irish that Lee Robbins had gamblers try to proposition him, but he denied them and reported them to Cox (though Irish claimed not to remember the conversation); and Barry F. Sullivan from the University of Georgetown would also see gamblers try to proposition him, with Sullivan denying them all as well.
 Kase later earned a Pulitzer Prize in 1952 for his investigative stories into the scandal.